Evoke Data Paging

 The General Settings section of each multiple entity Template

 (as shown on the right) has a "Show data paging bar" check box.
-This is used in conjuction with Data Paging
+This is used in conjunction with Data Paging

 and to show the data paging bar on a specific data grid this checkbox should be checked.